-Ethernet ports, on devices such as VoIP phones, are manufactured with internet speeds in mind.
-Ethernet ports on VoIP phones on the market today support 10 Mbps, 100 Mbps, and/or 1000 Mbps (1 Gbps / gigabit) connections.
-10 Mbps is primarily used on entry-level models and older phones, 100 Mbps is used on entry-level and mid-range phones, and 1000 Mbps is available on mid-range and executive class phones.
+Most VoIP phones today have Ethernet ports that support 10 Mbps, 100 Mbps, and even 1000 Mbps.
+10 Mbps is usually on older models, 100 Mbps is used on entry- and mid-range phones, and 1000 Mbps is available on mid-range and executive class phones.

 1000 Mbps (1 Gigabit)